ANSHURAJ11/LAMMPSatOU/README.md

 Now, go back to the file `lmp_gsfe.in` and read it.
 Look up the meaning of each LAMMPS command on [this page](https://lammps.sandia.gov/doc/Commands_all.html).

 Note: Only the cm3atou group members can use the partition cm3atou in the batch file.
-If one were to use an OU-wide partition, change the partition name in `lmp_gsfe.batch` to normal or something else.
+If one were to use an OU-wide partition, change the partition name in `lmp_gsfe.batch` to [something else](https://www.ou.edu/oscer/support/partitions).

 ### OVITO